 - To projects that transform or link pre-existing datasets.

-The data from all activities in the preparation for and arising out of Phase I and II clinical trials which Cancer Research UK sponsors and which are initiated by its Drug Development Office, after approval by its New Agents Committee, is not automatically covered under this Data Sharing Policy.
-For clarity on the position, please contact the Drug Development Office on a trial by trial basis.
+The data from all activities in the preparation for and arising out of Phase I and II clinical trials which Cancer Research UK sponsors and which are initiated by its Centre for Drug Development, after approval by its New Agents Committee, is not automatically covered under this Data Sharing Policy.
+For clarity on the position, please contact the Centre for Drug Development on a trial by trial basis.